-Budgeted cost: £ 31,333
+Budgeted cost: £6,250

-Activity Evidence that supports this approach Challenge number(s) addressed Engaging with external providers (OAKs Training, for example) to offer a bespoke curriculum for pupils whose education has been most impacted by the pandemic. (£14000) Groups consist of targeted students with a higher-than- normal teacher/pupil ratio.
-Small group tuition EEF 1
+Activity Evidence that supports this approach Challenge number(s) addressed Engaging with external providers (OAKs Training, for example) to offer a bespoke curriculum for pupils whose education has been most impacted by the pandemic.
+Groups consist of targeted students with a higher-than-normal teacher/pupil ratio.
+Small group tuition EEF 1 1

-Engaging with 1:1 and 1:3 tuition through UEA (Years 8 and 9) and MyTutor (Year 11) for identified DisHPA students. (£10,000) On average, one to one tuition is very effective at improving pupil outcomes.
+Whole-year group Study Skills Day off site for Year 11 Outdoor adventure learning EEF Collaborative learning approaches EEF Engaging with 1:1 and 1:3 tuition through UEA (Years 8 and 9) and MyTutor (Year 11) for identified DisHPA students.
+On average, one to one tuition is very effective at improving pupil outcomes.
 Online provision has proven to be effective for DisHPA students who are self-motivated to improve their outcomes.
 One to one tuition EEF 1, 2 Targeted interventions during Form Time and an extended day, through 'Period 6'.
-Interventions are lead by existing teaching staff using, in part, 'School led tutoring' funding. (£7,333, 25%) Programmes that extend school time have a positive impact Extending school time EEF Small group tuition has an average impact of four months' additional progress over the course of a year.
+Interventions are lead by existing teaching staff using, in part, 'School led tutoring' funding. (£6,250 - 50% of costs Programmes that extend school time have a positive impact Extending school time EEF Small group tuition has an average impact of four months' additional progress over the course of a year.
 Small group tuition EEF 1, 2, 3